Endonym and exonym: Slavic people

 One of the more prominent theories regarding the origin of the term "Slav" suggests that it comes from the Slavic root *slovo (hence "Slovakia" and "Slovenia" for example), meaning 'word' or 'speech'.
 In this context, the Slavs are describing Germanic people as "mutes"—in contrast to themselves, "the speaking ones".

 Native Americans

 The most common names of several Indigenous American tribes derive from pejorative exonyms.
 The name "Apache" most likely derives from a Zuni word meaning "enemy".
 The name "Sioux", an abbreviated form of Nadouessioux, most likely derived from a Proto-Algonquian term, *-a·towe· ('foreign-speaking).
 The name "Comanche" comes from the Ute word kɨmantsi meaning "enemy, stranger".
-The Ancestral Puebloans are also known as the "Anasazi", a Navajo word meaning "ancient enemies", and contemporary Puebloans discourage the use of the exonym.
+The Ancestral Puebloans are also known as the "Anasazi", a Navajo word meaning "ancient enemies", and contemporary Puebloans discourage the use of the exonym in favor of "Ancestral Puebloan."

 Various Native-American autonyms are sometimes explained to English readers as having literal translations of "original people" or "normal people", with implicit contrast to other first nations as not original or not normal.